 - Make sure that the water isn’t continually overflowing.
 Keep towels around your bathroom just in case it is.
 If your toilet won’t stop overflowing, there could be a leak somewhere in the system and it’s going to require emergency plumbing services to fix.
 Try to mitigate the water damage with towels and cleaning supplies until a professional arrives.

 - Check around the tank.
 Take a good look at your toilet tank.
 If everything looks fine and your toilet is still overflowing no matter how many times you plunge it, then you’ve likely got a problem in your septic tank or your sewer line.
 Unfortunately, this is nothing that can be fixed with amateur hands, so you’ll need to call a professional to address the problem.

 Basically, an overflowing toilet should be able to be resolved with proper plunging.
 If it isn’t, then there’s likely something more sinister happening behind the scenes, causing your plumbing system to rebel against you.
-With the help of a professional plumber, your plumbing woes can be easily dealt with stress-free.
+With the help of a professional plumber, your plumbing woes can be easily dealt with, keeping you stress-free.

-The team at Ken Neyer Plumbing, Inc. has specialists waiting to get your plumbing system fixed.
+The team at Ken Neyer Plumbing, Inc. has specialists ready to fix your plumbing system.
 Call us today!